 Presentation Notes Candidates will be expected to formally present and conduct themselves in a manner that is appropriate to their grade.
 Candidates should present a copy of their pieces and drawings to the examiner.
-The candidate may preser themselves in costume but no exmarks will be awarded for costume use of props.
+The candidate may present themselves in costume, but no extra marks will be awarded for costume or use of props.
 All material presented must be neat and legible.
 Own Choice Duologue Notes Candidates will be expected to perform from memory: 1.
 Extract or Scene from any published play where appropriate part for 2 characters.
-Candidates should show an ability to use accents Max Time: 5Minutes Unprepared Improvisation Notes Candidates will be expected to perform: 1.
-An improvisation based on a theme given to them by the examiner during the examination.
-Preparation Time: 4 Minutes Max Performance Time: 3 Minutes 1.
+Candidates should show an ability to use accents Max Time: 5 Minutes Unprepared Improvisation Notes Candidates will be expected to perform: Preparation Time: 4 Minutes An improvisation based on a theme given to them by the examiner during the examination.
+Max Performance Time: 3 Minutes 1.
 An improvisation based on a theme given to them by the examiner during the